MIS-GrApH-AI/Public/readme.md

 We currently have a single shared [Neo4j](https://github.com/MIS-GrApH-AI/Public/wiki/Coding-standards-&-Conventions) database holding anonymized patient data and the early stages of a knowledge graph, hosted in San Diego, California.
 We communicate through Slack and regularly scheduled working group meetings.
 Our code is pushed to GitHub under the MIT license, which means we allow anyone to build upon our work even in proprietary, commercial products.
 We support those who want to go out and make things happen in the real world, and we would love to have you join us.

+You can visit our [website](https://www.misociety.org/graph-working-group) or [wiki](https://github.com/MIS-GrApH-AI/Public/wiki) to learn more.
+If you are interested in joining the working group, please contact Tim McLerran at tmclerran@gmail.com or through [LinkedIn](https://www.linkedin.com/in/tim-mclerran/).

 ***

 <a name="getting-started"></a>